peterstavrou/django-img-optimizer/README.md

     ]
 ```

-Set `OPTIMIZE_IMAGE_ROOT` to the  top-level folder which contains the images that you would like to optimize. django_img_optimizer will traverse through all of the subfolders looking for the specified image types.
+Set `OPTIMIZE_IMAGE_ROOT` to the top-level folder that contains the images that you would like to optimize. django_img_optimizer will search through all subfolders for the specified image types.

+**Example:**

-For example, if you have a folder inside static called images:
+If you have a folder inside static called images:

     OPTIMIZE_IMAGE_ROOT = os.path.join(PROJECT_DIR, 'static', 'images')

+---
 ### Optional Settings

 #### Image Quality

-`OPTIMIZE_IMAGE_QUALITY` specifies the optimization image quality on a scale from 0 (worst) to 100 (best) The lower the quality the smaller the size of the file.
+`OPTIMIZE_IMAGE_QUALITY` specifies the optimization image quality on a scale from 0 (worst) to 100 (best).
+The lower the quality, the smaller the size of the file.

 Default is `100`.